uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 [design]: #detailed-design

 Our solution will be based on the following steps:
-  - Connect to PAYG instance, extract authentication data to uyuni server
+  - Connect to a PAYG instance, extract authentication data to Uyuni server
   - Teach Uyuni how to use PAYG authentication data to reposync product repositories

 With this solution the expected user flow would be: